-With the change in the national expectation in reading, regular reading at home has never been more important to support your child’s development.
+Regular reading at home has never been more important to support your child’s development.

 Finding the right book is often key to turning a child into a reader – the book that connects with them, that makes them realise that reading can transport them, guide them, make them laugh, cry or simply entertain them, and some that might just make them realise that reading is fun.

 Finding the right book takes time, to help choose why not look at the Books Trust website which gives recommended books for different age groups.
-Click Here to go to the books trust page.
+Click here to go to the books trust page.